hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 ## Conclusion

 Congratulations!
-You've learned about webhook notifications in PRISM Agent.
-By leveraging this feature, you can receive real-time updates on events happening within the agent, enabling you to integrate PRISM Agent seamlessly into your applications.
+You've learned about webhook notifications in the Cloud Agent.
+By leveraging this feature, you can receive real-time updates on events happening within the agent, enabling you to integrate the Cloud Agent seamlessly into your applications.
 Remember to secure your webhook endpoint and handle webhook notifications effectively to maximize the benefits of this feature.

-Start integrating webhook notifications into your PRISM Agent workflow and unlock the power of real-time event updates!
+Start integrating webhook notifications into your Cloud Agent workflow and unlock the power of real-time event updates!

-If you have any further questions or need assistance, don't hesitate to reach out to the PRISM Agent support team or refer to the official documentation for more details.
+If you have any further questions or need assistance, don't hesitate to reach out to the Identus support team or refer to the official documentation for more details.